Cocktail Frank b3d78289f0 | ||

 - MDN's list of best practices for WebGL

-- Emscripten documentation's chapter on optimizing for WebGL
+- Emscripten's documentation on optimizing for WebGL

 - SDL wiki